 I have checked some of your older posts for info and maybe I’ve missed it, but I was wondering about the nutritional value of dehydrated veggies.
 I know that when you eat dehydrated fruits (apple rings, banana chips, craisins, etc.), you are primarily eating sugar.
 What happens to veggies when you dehydrate them?
-I was thinking that some fun snacks would be carrot or zucchini “chips” for my kids.
-I found the recipe you posted for Diana’s zucchini chips, but how does the nutrient profile hold up?
+I was thinking that some fun snacks would be carrot or zucchini “chips” for my kids, but how does the nutrient profile hold up?
 Do some veggies hold up to dehydration better than others (nutritionally speaking)?

 According to one source on dehydrated vegetables, vitamin A is mostly retained, vitamin C is mostly lost, B-vitamins are somewhat reduced, and minerals are lost only if you hydrate the vegetables and discard the soaking liquid.
 Since you’re going to be eating the vegetables directly rather than cooking with them, you don’t have to worry about that.
 As I mentioned in a past Dear Mark that dealt with powdered, dehydrated green drink smoothies, dehydrated vegetables may lose some of the volatile nutrients (like vitamin C and the carotenes), but many more are retained, and even when you lose some nutrients you’re not losing all of them.
 Eating a dehydrated vegetable chip is going to be better than eating nothing at all.